White Noise vs Green Noise for Sleep and Focus

 Conclusion: White Noise vs Green Noise — Which One Is It?

-White noise vs green noise — what’s it going to be?
+White or green — what's it going to be?
 The answer ultimately comes down to which one works best for your needs.
-Each of these noise colors has its strengths.
+Each noise color has its strengths.
 And we hope this article helps you make a well-informed decision.

 Sources: